 In 2019, he made his debut at Venice La Biennale with 'If I had words to tell you, I wouldn't be here now' created by the drag artist Victoria Sin and co-produced by Arts Council England and Delfina Foundation.
 Their performance has been praised by Art in America as follows: ‘Performance takes a significant role at the 58th Venice Biennale (...) the most thrilling was by Victoria Sin with a hunting accompaniment by Matteo Gemolo on a traverso, or Baroque flute (...)
 The work is a layered series of duets and dialogues: between performer and instrumentalist, between Sin's monologue and a voice-over suggesting the subconscious, between Gemolo's live improvisations and a recording of him playing a composition he wrote (both of which riffed on the music of Wilhelm Friedemann Bach).’
 (Elizabeth Fullerton).

-Since 2013, he has been working at the Conservatory of Music in Venice, giving yearly lectures and seminaries of historical performance practice on the traverso.
+Between 2013 and 2015, he worked at the Conservatory of Music in Venice, giving yearly lectures and seminaries of historical performance practice on the traverso.